Skip to content

 Why This Chapter?

-• Properly manage context and dialogue history
+• Properly manage context and dialogue history (linear history + a single condense).

-• Implement an autonomous agent work loop
+• Implement an autonomous agent loop with predictable safeguards.

-• Optimize token usage
+• Optimize token usage via prompt cache, not via "smart" strategies.

 Real-World Case Study